-But as much as cabins have become a visible representation of the ‘simple life,’ not all of us want to live in cabins.
-Even those of us who crave that kind of simplicity, upon reflection, would probably prefer some other living situation, outside of periodic, sabbatical-esque jaunts.
+But as much as cabins have become an ubiquitous representation of the ‘simple life,’ not all of us want to live in cabins.
+Even those of us who crave that kind of simplicity, upon reflection, would probably prefer some other living situation, outside of periodic, sabbatical-esque retreats.

 It’s not the cabin that we crave, it’s the simplicity that such a space represents.
-We want fewer distractions and, in many ways, fewer options.
+We want fewer distractions and fewer options.
 When you’re living in a cabin in the middle of nowhere, you cook what’s available and entertain yourself with introversion or basic social interactions with whomever else is there with you.
-You aren’t overwhelmed with ‘fear of missing out’ feelings or a complex social schedule.
+You aren’t overwhelmed with ‘fear of missing out’ anxieties or a complex social schedule.
 You aren’t burdened with decisions about which restaurant to eat at or which Netflix show to binge-watch.

 The cabin, then, is merely a convenient visualization for something more expansive; a concept that’s less Pinterest-able and Instagram-able when made less specific.
-Something that’s harder to explain when it’s not attached to a piece of nostalgia and all the romance that entails.
+Something that’s harder to explain when it’s not attached to a nostalgia-inducing structure and all the romance it entails.

 Cabins aren’t the only visuals associated with the concept of simplicity.
 Brands that make clothes, prepare food, sell real estate, and lease cars use visuals that tap into this desire to be free of some of the modern world’s more pernicious complexities.